sergviva/Aspose.Email-Documentation/net/release-notes/release-notes-2021/aspose-email-for-net-21-5-release-notes/_index.md

 The MIME format allows text (i.e. preamble) between the blank line following the headers, and the first multipart boundary and text (i.e. epilogue) between the last boundary and the end of the message.
 Normally this text is never visible in mail readers.
 However, some MIME implementations use this space to insert a note for recipients who read the message using non-MIME-compliant programs.

-We added appropriate properties to the MailMessage:
+We have added appropriate properties to the MailMessage:

 ```csharp
 // Gets or sets a preamble text.